Covid pushed millions worldwide from the middle class to poverty. One man is trying to work his way back.

 Slipping behind

-Beyond the walled city, past rows of gleaming condos that seem transplanted from Miami Beach, the Italian-built highway becomes a potholed dirt road.
+Beyond the walled city, past rows of gleaming condominium buildings that seem transplanted from Miami Beach, the Italian-built highway becomes a potholed dirt road.
 Five miles out stands a cluster of ramshackle dwellings: Puerto Rey.

 At a table in Mendoza’s small living room, his eldest son, Emmanuel Mendoza Gómez, 7, sat in a bright orange basketball shirt, cut denim shorts and dusty black crocs.
-He perched in a rocking chair, mouth agape, watching TV.
+He was perched in a rocking chair, mouth agape, watching TV.
 It was small; not the 45-inch beauty he’d had back in Cartagena.

 A year ago, Emmanuel would have been in class at his private school.
-It was too far now, and the $45 monthly tuition too much.
+It was too far now and the $45 monthly tuition too much.
 Today, he had no classes and no homework.
-Public school teachers had been on strike for over a month.
+Public school teachers had been on strike for more than a month.
 Even before then, the pandemic had closed the local school.
-They were paying a teacher’s aide in village to tutor him.
+They were paying a teacher’s aide in the village to tutor him.
 But still he was slipping behind.

 He pulled out an old assignment from his private school.
 He stumbled over the words as he tried to read.

 In Colombia, literacy rates for Blacks are below the national average.
-That’s what worries his mother.
+That worries his mother.

 “He used to be able to read full sentences.
 Now he’s struggling just to read words,” Enger Carolina Gómez Rodríguez said, rocking her newborn in her arms.
 She couldn’t tend to the baby and teach Emmanuel.
 “We’re hoping to God he’s able to restart classes next year.”

-In Puerto Rey, Emmanuel was bullied by village kids, who saw him as the “little rich boy.”
+In Puerto Rey, Emmanuel was bullied by village children, who saw him as the “little rich boy.”
 Only he’s not rich anymore.
 He’d rather be back in Cartagena.

 “I could play with my friends there,” he said.
 “It was good for us there.”

-“I feel tired’
+‘I feel tired’

 Mendoza walked the streets of Puerto Rey, drumming up business for his big beer party at El Tambo, the bar he was renting.
 He’d need an oversize payday to cover rent, food and the DJ.
 Because of coronavirus curfews, he’d opened early — at 10 a.m.

 The day started slow, but as night began to fall, the bar was filling up.
-Then two cops arrived.
+Then two police officers arrived.

-They produced his papers, but they ordered him to shut down early.
+He produced his papers, but they ordered him to shut down early.
 One hour before curfew, his highest-volume hour.

 An officer pulled him aside.